 * Business incurred debts

-If any of these were obtained illegally, then you will still be responsible for paying them back when the DRO comes to an end.
+If any of these were obtained illegally, you would still be responsible for paying them back when the DRO comes to an end.

 Even though rent arrears are included in your DRO, your landlord may still start action to end your tenancy if you are behind on your payments.
 If you’re in this position, a DRO allows you to concentrate on paying your rent and keeping a roof over your head without competing debt demands.